howerj/dbcc/readme.md

 As well as [C][], [XML][] can be generated, the project contains an [XSD][] and [XSLT][] file for the generated XML.

+## CSV Generation

+A flat CSV file can be generated, which is easier to import into Excel.

 ## Operation

 Consult the [manual page][] for more information about the precise operation of the